 PillPack & Independent Pharmacy

-PillPack maintains pharmacies in Manchester (NH), Brooklyn (NY), Miami (FL), and Austin (TX).
+).
+Through a powerful platform, PillPack maintains pharmacies in Manchester (NH), Brooklyn (NY), Miami (FL), and Austin (TX).
 Additionally, it is an in-network pharmacy with all major pharmacy benefit managers, including the following: CVS Caremark, Express Scripts, Optum Rx, Prime Therapeutics, Humana Pharmacy Solutions, Cigna, Aetna, MedImpact, EnvisionRx, and CastiaRX.
 As part of these relationships, PillPack is also in network with most major Medicare Part D plans.

 Although PillPack has technology, size, and reach on their side, their greatest asset is identical to independent pharmacies: patient trust and great service with a personal touch.